 Thank you for your time, Ames

 Rosacea makes skin very sensitive, which you've noticed!
 That said, I'm often able to help my rosacea patients find anti-aging skin care options and create an effective anti-aging skin care program that works with their rosacea.
 Gentle exfoliation with something like an Exfoliating Facial Sponge is one of the options I use for my rosacea patients.
-Because rosacea skin is so easily triggered it's important to use only the gentlest pressure and a very mild cleanser with the Facial Sponge.
-I like the Exfoliating Sponge used in the morning so that a person can enjoy the bright, exfoliated skin texture during the day.
-My rosacea patients may only be able to use the Sponge twice a week, but that's still a nice exfoliation to remove the dull dead cells.
+It is not my top choice because rosacea skin is so easily triggered by even the gentlest pressure.
+I prefer to brighten dull rosacea-prone skin with retinol or another retinoid.

 Each patient's skin is unique and I customize the approach based on what they can tolerate.
 Rosacea is easy to provoke and so there is no way to predict how a person will do.
 I of course can't say if your skin would tolerate this anti aging options and I recommend that you see a dermatologist for specific recommendations and treatments.